ovh/cds/docs/content/docs/integrations/gitlab/gitlab_repository_manager.md

 ---
-title: GitLab
+title: GitLab Repository Manager
 main_menu: true
 card:
   name: repository-manager
 ---

-The GitLab Integration have to be configured on your CDS by a CDS Administrator.
+The GitLab Repository Manager Integration have to be configured on your CDS by a CDS Administrator.

 This integration allows you to link a Git Repository hosted by GitLab to a CDS Application.